KGB (AM): Shifts in sports and talk programming (1997–2003)

-As a cost cutting measure, KFMB laid off its radio news staff in September 1997 and began sourcing news updates from KFMB television reporters, although the San Diego chapter of the American Federation of Television and Radio Artists (AFTRA) initially opposed the move before signing a new contract with KFMB stations in 1998.
-Then in October 1997, the Hudson and Bauer morning show ended its 22-year run on KFMB following the death of Mac Hudson at age 58.
+As a cost cutting measure, KFMB laid off its radio news staff in September 1997 and began sourcing news updates from KFMB television reporters.
+The San Diego chapter of the American Federation of Television and Radio Artists (AFTRA) initially opposed the move before signing a new contract with KFMB stations in 1998.
+In October 1997, the Hudson and Bauer morning show ended its 22-year run on KFMB following the death of Mac Hudson at age 58.
 Former Charlie & Harrigan co-host Jack Woods returned to KFMB to replace Hudson in the successor Jack and Joe show.
 The end of the year saw the departure of another longtime host, as Stacy Taylor left KFMB after six years.

 Beginning in 1998, KFMB began broadcasting San Diego Chargers football games after XETRA's one-year contract expired.
 The following year, KFMB signed a contract extension to secure the rights to Chargers games until the 2004 season.
 That year, KFMB also replaced its afternoon news show with a sports talk show hosted by former Chargers running back Hank Bauer (no relation to Joe Bauer).

 The year 2000 marked major changes to the KFMB lineup.
 Leitner moved from afternoon to morning drive in January, and his show became the lead-in to Jack and Joe.
 Then in April, KFMB hired Rick Roberts away from KOGO as afternoon drive host.
 Regarding sports broadcasts, KFMB lost the rights to Padres baseball and San Diego State football games to KOGO, which was the Padres' original flagship station from 1969 to 1978; KFMB also dropped Hank Bauer's sports talk show at the end of 1999.

 In 2001, Joe Bauer resigned from KFMB to join rival KPOP to host a show focusing on health and personal finance.
 Subsequently, Woods would reunite with Charlie & Harrigan co-host Menard for a show hosted under their real names.

 KFMB later expanded the presence of nationally syndicated conservative talk, dropping the Woods/Menard show and an evening sports talk show in March 2002 for The Sean Hannity Show and The Laura Ingraham Show.
 Roberts attracted media attention for his frequent discussion of the murder of Danielle van Dam, an eight-year-old girl from San Diego, on his program.

 After Leitner stepped down from his longtime morning drive show for personal reasons, Roberts became the new morning drive host in February 2003.